Syria – Central and Northeast (Aleppo, Homs, Hama, Idlib, Latakia, Tartus) November 5-7, 2019

 The Battle of Aleppo (2012–2016) occurred in the city during the Syrian Civil War, and many parts of the city suffered massive destruction.
 Affected parts of the city are currently undergoing reconstruction.

 Starting in August 2011, some months after protests had begun elsewhere in Syria, anti-government protests were held in several districts of Aleppo, In early 2012, security forces began to be targeted with bombings.
-In late July 2012, the conflict reached Aleppo in earnest when fighters from the surrounding countryside mounted their first offensive there, apparently trying to capitalise on momentum gained during the Damascus assault.
+In late July 2012, the conflict reached Aleppo in earnest when fighters from the surrounding countryside mounted their first offensive there, apparently trying to capitalize on the momentum gained during the Damascus assault.
 Since then some of the civil war’s “most devastating bombing and fiercest fighting has taken place” in Aleppo, often in residential areas.

-As of spring 2013 the Syrian army has entrenched itself in the western part of Aleppo (government forces were operating from a military base in the southern part of the city) and the armed opposition in the eastern part with a no man’s land between them.
+As of spring 2013, the Syrian army has entrenched itself in the western part of Aleppo (government forces were operating from a military base in the southern part of the city) and the armed opposition in the eastern part with a no man’s land between them.
 One estimate of casualties is 13,500 killed – 1,500 under 5 years of age – and 23,000 injured.
 Local police stations in the city were a focus of conflict.

 As a result of the severe battle, many sections in Al-Madina Souq (part of the Old City of Aleppo World Heritage Site), including parts of the Great Mosque of Aleppo and other medieval buildings in the ancient city, were destroyed and ruined or burnt in late summer 2012 as the armed groups of the Free Syrian Army and the Syrian Arab Army fought for control of the city.
-In March 2013, the Syrian Foreign Ministry claimed that some 1,000 factories in Aleppo have been plundered, and their stolen goods transferred to Turkey with the full knowledge and facilitation of the Turkish government.
+In March 2013, the Syrian Foreign Ministry claimed that some 1,000 factories in Aleppo had been plundered, and their stolen goods were transferred to Turkey with the full knowledge and facilitation of the Turkish government.

 A stalemate that had been in place for four years ended in July 2016, when Syrian government troops closed the last supply line of the armed opposition into Aleppo with the support of Russian airstrikes.
-The Syrian government victory was widely seen as a potential turning point in Syria’s civil war.
+The Syrian government’s victory was widely seen as a potential turning point in Syria’s civil war.

 On 22 December, the evacuation was completed with the Syrian Army declaring it had taken complete control of the city.
 Red Cross later confirmed that the evacuation of all civilians and rebels was complete.

 When the battle ended, 500,000 refugees and internally displaced persons returned to Aleppo, and hundreds of factories returned to production as electricity supply increased.
-Many parts of the city that were affected, including the citadel are undergoing reconstruction.
+Many parts of the city that were affected, including the citadel, are undergoing reconstruction.
 The Aleppo shopping festival took place on 17 November 2017 to promote industry in the city.

 By February 2018, Kurdish fighters had shifted to Afrin to help repel the Turkish assault.
-As a result, the pro-Syrian government forces had regained control of the districts previously controlled by them.
+As a result, the pro-Syrian government forces regained control of the districts previously controlled by them.

-We drove through east Aleppo, totally destroyed with bombed out buildings skeletons and much reduced to rubble.
+We drove through east Aleppo, destroyed with bombed-out buildings skeletons and much reduced to rubble.
 Rebuilding is actively started with a few stores open.
 The sounds of construction are everywhere.
 It is cruel to watch a couple of guys with wheel barrows clearing huge piles of rubble and surprising to see one tiny rebuilt building in a totally destroyed neighborhood.
 Most of the streets and lanes have been cleared with piles of stone lined up on each side.

 ANCIENT CITY of ALEPPO.
 A World Heritage Site, it received the most damage in Aleppo in the Syrian war.
 After ISIS did its thing, the al-Nusra Front moved in for 3 years and occupied most of it.

 Umayyad Mosque of Aleppo.
-ISIS destroyed the minaret (they planted a bomb in the bottom but then blamed Assad for dropping bombs), the east side of the mosque was destroyed, the 12th century wooden minbar was stolen by ISIS, and the courtyard was destroyed.Related imageImage result for Umayyad Mosque of Aleppo
+ISIS destroyed the minaret (they planted a bomb in the bottom but then blamed Assad for dropping bombs), the east side of the mosque was destroyed, the 12th-century wooden minbar was stolen by ISIS, and the courtyard was destroyed.

 Before and after photos of Umayyad Mosque